 To make your own galvanized stock tank swimming pool, you need a stock tank, a filter, one small pump and several feet of tubing, all which can be found at your local Tractor Supply store.
 With these four items and roughly $500, you can make yourself a galvanized steel stock tank pool worth pool noodles and ice cream inflatables, while also making the kiddos jealous of your adult replication of their plastic kiddie pool.

-If you're a crafty person who loves hands-on projects, you can even take it a step further.
-Rather than simply setting an area in the yard for your stock tank pool to live, you can add decks, stones, and other decorative aspects to the mix.
-In the photos below, you'll find everything from a simple waterfall to a wooden deck to flagstone pavers around the private pool.
+If you're a crafty person who loves hands-on projects, you can even take it a step further and create your own backyard oasis.
+Rather than simply setting an area in the yard for your stock tank pool to live, you can add decking, stones, and other decorative aspects to the mix.
+In the photos below, you'll find everything from a simple waterfall to a wooden deck to flagstone pavers around the backyard stock tank pool.
+Didn't think you could buy outdoor home decor from the farm supply did ya?

 How To Make a DIY Stock Tank Pool